dogagcmnr/dogagcmnr/README.md

 🌱 - Currently learning JS / Go
 😊 - Looking for build something meaningful

-> All that is gold does not glitter, not all those who wander are lost
+> All that is gold does not glitter, not all those who wander are lost.
 > <br> - J.R.R.
 Tolkien
 >
 [LinkedIn](https://www.linkedin.com/in/dogagocmener/)